NIFL Premiership: European qualification

 Since the 2016–17 season, the league champions and the runners-up have been invited to participate in the Scottish Challenge Cup.
 Starting from 2019, the reigning champions have also faced the League of Ireland champions in that year's Champions Cup – the first all-Ireland competition since the Setanta Sports Cup was discontinued after the 2014 edition.

 Media coverage

 Highlights of individual Premiership matches are available online via the BBC Sport website.
 BBC NI also produces The Irish League Show, a weekly highlights show available to watch via BBC iPlayer.
-Live online streams of matches are also broadcast by Bwin.
-Since February 2017 Sky Sports have been broadcasting NIFL Premiership games live.
+Since September 2007 Sky Sports have been broadcasting NIFL Premiership games live.